TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

               RX bytes:316153 (308.7 KiB)  TX bytes:675250 (659.4 KiB)

 If your router is capable you might want to configure it so that the BeagleBone's IP address is fixed in future and that it's got a local name that you can use rather than a raw IP address.

+##Updating the Operating System

+_NOTE: You must be connected using the local network method, otherwise the BeagleBone won't be able to reach the package servers to download new software._

+Despite installing the latest image, we should upgrade the installed packages to the latest versions.
+Login to BeagleBone via the local network and type,

+    opkg update

+then

+    mkdir /home/root/tmp
+    opkg -t /home/root/tmp upgrade

+This will take some time.
+You might want to go make a cup of coffee and maybe a grilled cheese sandwich.

+##Configuring WiFi

+_NOTE: An external power supply is required to use WiFi, due to the power requirements.
+Flaky behavior, crashes, etc will result if you do not plug in a 5V 2000mA adapter.
+If you're still having problems, try an external powered USB hub._

+_NOTE: These instructions are for the [miniature WiFi (802.11b/g/n module)](http://www.adafruit.com/products/814) sold by Adafruit._

+Login to the BeagleBone via